Power to be restored to New Orleans by middle of next week

 Gov. John Bel Edwards promised a full investigation and “aggressive legal action” if warranted and said none of the other nursing homes were having issues.

-Meanwhile, President Joe Biden was scheduled to visit Louisiana on Friday to survey the damage after promising full federal support to Gulf Coast states and the Northeast, where Ida’s remnants dumped record-breaking rain and killed at least 50 people from Virginia to Connecticut.
+Biden has promised full federal support to Gulf Coast states and the Northeast, where Ida’s remnants dumped record-breaking rain and killed at least 50 people from Virginia to Connecticut.

-At least 13 deaths were blamed on the storm in Louisiana, Mississippi and Alabama, including the three nursing home residents.
-Several deaths in the aftermath of the storm were blamed on carbon monoxide poisoning, which can happen if generators are run improperly.
+At least 14 deaths were blamed on the storm in Louisiana, Mississippi and Alabama, including the three nursing home deaths.
+The Louisiana Department of Health on Friday reported an additional death — a 59-year-old man who was poisoned by carbon monoxide from a generator that was believed to be running inside his home.
+Several deaths in the aftermath of the storm have been blamed on carbon monoxide poisoning, which can happen if generators are run improperly.

 “The most dangerous part of a hurricane is after the storm,” said Entergy New Orleans CEO Deanna Rodriguez, who asked people to be careful around generators. ”Here it’s sadly happening again.”

-About 850,000 people in Louisiana, including much of New Orleans, remained without power, down from the peak of around 1.1 million five days ago as the storm arrived with top winds of 150 mph (230 kph).
+More than 800,000 homes and businesses remained without power Friday evening across southeast Louisiana, according to the Public Service Commission.
+That’s about 36% of all utility customers statewide, but its down from the peak of around 1.1 million five days ago as the storm arrived with top winds of 150 mph (230 kph).
 It is tied for the fifth-strongest hurricane ever to strike the mainland U.S.

 Edwards said more than 220,000 people have already registered for assistance from the Federal Emergency Management Agency, and 22,000 have applied for a federal program to place tarps on damaged roofs.
 About 72,000 “blue roofs” — tarps to protect protect homes with damaged roofs — may be needed across Louisiana, federal officials said.